 Anyway, go ahead.

-I was gonna say, you know, we've got two other there's actually two other pieces to this, but besides global and the government, the one thing that that the Democrats aren't even talking about is the fact that the coronavirus is not is not brand new.
+I was going to say, you know, we've got two other, there's actually two other pieces to this, but besides global and the government, the one thing that the Democrats aren't even talking about is the fact that the coronavirus is not brand new, okay?

 It's not like Ebola, okay?